Peculiar Disk Substructures Associated with the Young Eruptive Star EX Lupi: Characterizing the Thermal Structure and Size of the Disk

 To estimate the uncertainty $\sigma_r$ in the disk radius, we use the effective spatial resolution and assume $\sigma_{\mathrm{r}}=\left\langle\theta_{\mathrm{eff}}\right\rangle /2 \sqrt{2 \ln 2}$, where $\left\langle\theta_{\rm eff}\right\rangle$ denotes the geometric mean of the spatial resolution.
 This calculation yields a dust disk radius of $r_{\rm dust} = 0\farcs22\pm 0\farcs02$ ($34\pm3$ au).

-The derived $r_{\rm dust}$ suggests a compact dust disk, consistent with the known properties of most protoplanetary disks around low-mass M-K type stars.
-These disks are typically faint and compact, with total fluxes below 100 mJy at (sub)mm wavelengths and dust radii smaller than 40 au \citep{yamaguchi_alma_2024, shoshi_alma_2025}.
-The measured radius also aligns well with the compact dust radii observed in other EXor systems \citep{cieza_alma_2018}.
+The derived $r_{\rm dust}$ suggests a compact dust disk, consistent with the known properties of most protoplanetary disks around low-mass M- to K-type stars.
+These disks are typically faint and compact, with total fluxes below 100 mJy at (sub)millimeter wavelengths and dust radii smaller than 40 au \citep{yamaguchi_alma_2024, shoshi_alma_2025}.
+The measured radius also aligns well with compact dust radii observed in other EXor systems \citep{cieza_alma_2018}.

 In contrast, \cite{hales_circumstellar_2018} find that optically thick $^{12}$CO line emission reveals a significantly larger gaseous disk around EX Lupi, extending up to 150 au in radius.
 This finding aligns with theoretical predictions and observations suggesting that millimeter-sized grains undergo inward radial drift due to gas drag, leading to a more concentrated dust distribution \citep{weidenschilling_aerodynamics_1977, testi_dust_2014}.